AdobeDocs/campaign-web.en/help/v8/workflows/activities/extract-file.md

 1. In the **[!UICONTROL File name]** field, enter the desired name for the file to extract.

     You can personalize the file's name using event variables, conditions and date/time functions.
 To do this, click the **[!UICONTROL Open personalization dialog]** icon to open the expression editor.
+[Learn how to work with event variables and the expression editor](../event-variables.md)

 1. Specify the columns to present in the extracted file.
 To do this, follow these steps: